ipython/traitlets/docs/source/using_traitlets.rst

 Holding Trait Cross-Validation and Notifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes it may be impossible to transition from to valid states for a ``HasTraits`` instance by change attributes one by one.
+Sometimes it may be impossible to transition between valid states for a ``HasTraits`` instance by change attributes one by one.
 The ``hold_trait_notifications`` context manager can be used to hold the custom cross validation until the context manager is released.
 If a validation error